 G Fuel Flavors

 G Fuel has a lot of flavors to choose from.
-Since they don’t have an original flavor, here’s a few selections out of their 35 flavors they offer:
+Since they don’t have an original flavor, here are a few selections out of the 35 flavors they offer:

 - Battle Juice